 For family-friendly sofa fabrics, I would stay away from a high cotton or linen composition (and sometimes viscose).
 Polyesters are easier to care for, but check the double-rub count to ensure it’s durable (I would suggest something with a minimum 30,000 double rubs and up.)
-A natural and manmade combo often has a nice feel, so may be a great compromise.
+A natural and manmade combination often has a nice feel, so may be a great compromise.
 I also would also make sure the weave is not too loose.

 One option we’re looking at is a multi-toned grey fabric that reminds me of a wool or flannel blanket from a distance.
 It should be able to withstand teenage boys, but still feels soft to the touch.
 This is our possible fabric selection if we order the Stylus roll arm sectional.

 All of these looked grey in the showroom (except the small sample).
 However, in our basement, some looked a bit purple or taupe.
 Always test fabrics in your room at various times of the day before placing an order.

 I’m giving myself a deadline to make a decision by the weekend and to order it next week.
 It would be so nice to have it by now, but it’s something we waited on to ensure it could fit down the wrap-around staircase and also to get a sense of how the space felt and functioned.
 Plans on paper don’t always transfer perfectly to a space and good quality sectionals are also a bit of an investment.